mirazxmondal/mirazxmondal/README.md

 🔭 I’m currently working on MERN && LAMP technology stack <br> 👯 Looking to collaborate on Web Dev and Open Source Software <br>
-🌱 Currently learning Kubernetes, Docker and Jenkins <br> 💬 Ask me about Web Technologies and Cinema <br>
+🌱 Currently learning Kubernetes, Docker and Jenkins <br> 👀 Interested in Distributed Software Systems, Blockchain and Web3 <br>
 :muscle: Cloud Automation and AR/VR Enthusiast <br>
+💬 Ask me about Web Technologies and Cinema <br>
 ⚡ There is no in-between, either I am coding or watching films. <br>